binnes/esp8266Workshop/en/part2/CERT1.md

 Make the following code changes:

-- Add an include at the top of the file to access the file system : `#include <FS.h>`
+- Add an include at the top of the file to access the file system : `#include <LittleFS.h>`
 - Add an include after the **ESP8266WiFi.h** include to add time : `#include <time.h>`
 - Change the MQTT_PORT to use the secure port 8883 : `#define MQTT_PORT 8883`
 - Add a new #define to name the CA certificate : `#define CA_CERT_FILE "/rootCA_certificate.pem"`